Quickstart — stand up a coalition

 Atlas’s

-GroupIdderived from itsConfluenceConfigunderCOALITION_ROOT.derive("module").derive("atlas"). - Publish the Atlas’s MR_TD (if TDX-gated) or the committee roster (if not).
+GroupIdderived from itsOrganismConfigunderCOALITION_ROOT.derive("module").derive("atlas"). - Publish the Atlas’s TDX Measurements (if TDX-gated) or the committee roster (if not).

-Bring-up details are in the Atlas crate’s runbook and in Running a confluence.
+Bring-up details are in the Atlas crate’s runbook and in Running an organism.
 Atlas does not require TDX.

 Step 7 — publish the handshake